abhinpai/pai-portfolio/docs/javascript/modules/m7_destruct.md

 console.log(developer); // 👩🏻‍💻
 ```

-With array we have additional benefit of skipping element
+With an array, we have the additional benefit of skipping element

 ```js
 let occupation = ['👩🏻‍🔬', '🧑🏻‍💻', '👨🏻‍🏫'];